paulfioravanti/presentations/developer_story/README.md

 redacted (mosaicked) from images in order to make this presentation public.
 If I present this to a private audience, I will use the non-redacted version.

+Current version presented at:

+- :school: [Coder Academy][] Sydney campus on 4 Nov 2019 for a mentor session.

+Version 2 presented at:

+- :school: [Coder Academy][] Sydney campus on 5 Sep 2018 for a mentor session.

 Version 1 presented at:

 - :school: [Coder Academy][] Sydney campus on 11 Sep 2017 for a mentor session.
 - :school: [General Assembly][] Sydney campus on 13 Nov 2017 for a mentor session.

-Current version presented at:

-- :school: [Coder Academy][] Sydney campus on 5 Sep 2018 for a mentor session.

 The Markdown files for each version of the presentation, which include speaker notes, are best viewed in Raw form when viewed on Github, and can be used in:

 - Version 1: [Deckset][] version >= 1.0
-- Current version: [Deckset][] version >= 2.0
+- Version 2 to Current version: [Deckset][] version >= 2.0

 ## Other Resources